oveits/katacoda-scenarios/jenkins-build-docker-images_upgraded/step1.md

 sed -i.bak -e '/useSecurity/s/true/false/' config.xml

-Wer have kept the original file as a reference.
+We have kept the original file as a reference.
 Let us inspect the difference:

 diff config.xml config.xml.bak